Skip to Content

 Flare screen creates separation from the targeted defender

-On the diagram, the targeted defender, X1, attempts to fight over the top of the flare screen.
+On the adjacent diagram, the targeted defender, indicated as X1, attempts to fight over the top of the flare screen as the offensive player, denoted as 1, cuts away from the ball and eventually receives it via a skip pass by 2.

 A possible drawback of the flare screen is its potential susceptibility to the switch defense tactic, which could be utilized to mitigate its overall effectiveness.